14CORE/ece5745-tut5-asic-tools/docs/index.md

 in order for the sort unit to operate correctly.
-Because in this course we are primarily interested in design-space exploration (as opposed to meeting some kind of arbitrary timing constraint), we suggest adjusting the clock constraint until you end up with about 5-10% negative slack.
+Because in this course we are primarily interested in design-space exploration (as opposed to meeting some kind of arbitrary timing constraint), we suggest adjusting the clock constraint until you end up with negative slack that is maybe 10-20% of the clock constraint.
 This will result in a well-optimized design and help identify the "fundamental" performance of the design.
+Alternatively, if you are comparing multiple designs, sometimes the best situation is to tune the baseline so it has a couple of percent of negative slack and then ensure the alternative designs have similar cycle times.
+This will enable a fair comparison since all designs will be running at the same cycle time.

 The `report_area` command can show how much area each module uses and can enable detailed area breakdown analysis.